hsandid/INF535-Plant_Companion/Tasks_Motivation.md

 - (6) Collect color data on a specific leaf using a color sensor.
 - (7) Button-Activated LCD, which displays local values for 5 seconds (-> can be configured).
 - (8) Simulate water pump/actuator using an LED.
 It will activate when the right parameters are present (Soil Moisture).
 It will stay on for the simulated duration of irrigation (5 seconds).
+- (9) System is battery-connected.
+Experiment with connecting sensors to a battery-powered system, and see what load it can take, or how to split the load.

 ## (ESP) Communication